jpsca/sqla-wrapper/docs/docs/working-with-the-session.md

 The `db.s.remove()` method close the current session and dispose it.
 A new session will be created when `db.s` is called again.

+Outside a web request cycle, like in a background job, you must call manually call  `db.s.remove()` at the end.

 ## Instantiate `db.Session`